ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

     ```

     {: codeblock}

+    If SSH prompts for a password, the SSH key was not included in the build.
+Access the VRA via the [web browser](https://console.bluemix.net/docs/infrastructure/virtual-router-appliance/vra-basics.html#accessing-the-device-using-the-web-gui) using the <VRA Private IP Address>.
+The password is from the [Software Passwords](https://control.bluemix.net/devices/passwords) page.
+On the **Configuration** tab, select the System/login/vyatta branch and add the desired SSH key.
+    {:tip}

     Setup of the VRA requires the VRA to be placed into \[edit\] mode using the `configure` or `conf` command.